How to Roleplay like Critical Role (Or Any Professional Streamer)

 Tip #1: Think of D&D as a Collaborative Story

 We mentioned that great roleplay involves more than one person.
-This means that Dungeon Masters need to allow their players to influence the story.
+This means people collaboratingthat Dungeon Masters need to allow their players to influence the story.
 This also means that players need to have asides with other characters.
 These interactions will help you build a campaign that has more of a narrative feeling.

 It's also important to show not tell.
 A good story doesn't tell you everything all at once.
 A good story has foreshadowing, suspense, and secrets revealed over time.
 There's a difference between saying "You see the man's fists clench until his knuckles are white."
 Versus "He looks angry."
 Show others what your character is doing and allow them to interpret it for themselves.
 Even misinterpretations offer a unique and fun experience.